Tolquhon Castle

-Tolquhon Castle (/tæˈhuːn/ ta-HOON) is located in Aberdeenshire, north-east Scotland.
-It lies about 1.5 mi north-west of Pitmedden, and 2 mi south of Tarves.
-The castle was built by William Forbes, 7th Laird of Tolquhon, between 1584 and 1589 as an extension to the earlier tower house known as Preston's Tower.
-Although ruined, the castle has been described as "the most characteristic château of the Scots Renaissance".
-It is in the care of Historic Scotland and is open to the public.
+Tolquhon Castle (/tæˈhuːn/ ta-HOON) is a ruined late-16th-century castle in Aberdeenshire, north-east Scotland.
+It lies about 1.5 mi north-west of Pitmedden and 2 mi south of Tarves.

+The castle was built between 1584 and 1589 by William Forbes, 7th Laird of Tolquhon, as an extension to the earlier tower house known as Preston's Tower.
+It has been described as “the most characteristic château of the Scots Renaissance”.

+Tolquhon Castle is a scheduled monument and is in the care of Historic Scotland, and is open to the public.

 History

-Preston's Tower was constructed in the early 15th century, either by Sir Henry Preston or by his son-in-law Sir William Forbes, who inherited part of the Preston lands in 1420, following Sir Henry's death.
-His descendant William Forbes, 7th Laird of Tolquhon (died 1596), began work on a new castle in 1584, retaining the Preston Tower but adding new, more comfortable accommodation.
-He also improved the gardens and parkland around the house.
+Preston's Tower was constructed in the early 15th century, either by Sir Henry Preston or by his son-in-law Sir William Forbes, who inherited part of the Preston lands in 1420 following Sir Henry's death.
+His descendant William Forbes, 7th Laird of Tolquhon (died 1596), began work on a new castle in 1584, retaining Preston's Tower while adding new and more comfortable accommodation.
+He also improved the gardens and parkland surrounding the house.

 King James VI was entertained at Tolquhon in July 1589.
-The new buildings were arranged around a courtyard, and included an elaborate gatehouse, and a first-floor gallery.
-An inscription on the gatehouse records that "AL THIS WARKE EXCEP THE AULD TOWR WAS BEGUN BE WILLIAM FORBES 15 APRIL 1584 AND ENDIT BE HIM 20 OCTOBER 1589".
-The home of a "Renaissance man", Tolquhon was designed for show rather than defence, and was the work of the mason-architect Thomas Leper or Leiper.
-Leper's distinctive triple shot-holes flank the main entrance, and are also found at nearby Arnage Castle and Dean Castle in Ayrshire.
+The new buildings were arranged around a courtyard and included an elaborate gatehouse and a first-floor gallery.
+An inscription on the gatehouse records that “AL THIS WARKE EXCEP THE AULD TOWR WAS BEGUN BE WILLIAM FORBES 15 APRIL 1584 AND ENDIT BE HIM 20 OCTOBER 1589”.

+The home of a "Renaissance man", Tolquhon was designed for display rather than defence and was the work of the mason-architect Thomas Leper or Leiper.
+Leper’s distinctive triple shot-holes flank the main entrance and are also found at nearby Arnage Castle and Dean Castle in Ayrshire.
 Also unusual is the stone tilework in the main hall.

-After William Forbes' death his descendants continued to occupy Tolquhon until 1718, when they were forced to move out due to debts incurred by the failure of the Darien scheme.
-The castle subsequently decayed and is now a ruin.
-It is in the guardianship of Historic Scotland and is open to the public.
-Tolquhon is also a scheduled monument.
+After William Forbes’ death, his descendants continued to occupy Tolquhon until 1718, when they were forced to leave due to debts incurred by the failure of the Darien scheme.
+The castle subsequently fell into decay and is now a ruin.

+The site was subsequently sold to the Farquharsons around this time.

 Description

-The main entrance is on the north range of the castle, with the Preston Tower forming the north-east corner.
-The gallery occupies the first floor of the west range, while the main hall is in the south range, accessed via a stair from the courtyard.
-A prison was located within the south-east tower.
-To the north of the main quadrangle is the walled outer courtyard, with the remains of a doocot.
+The main entrance is on the north range of the castle, with Preston's Tower forming the north-east corner.
+The gallery occupies the first floor of the west range, while the main hall is located in the south range and is accessed via a stair from the courtyard.
+A prison was situated within the south-east tower.

+To the north of the main quadrangle lies the walled outer courtyard, which contains the remains of a doocot.